Roboparty/UFO/README.md

-# UFO:
+# UFO: An **U**nsupervised Reinforcement Learning **F**ramework for Humanoid **CO**ntrol

 UFO is an unsupervised reinforcement learning framework for humanoid control, with training, motion-data import, and inference tools for MJLab-based humanoid policies.

 The codebase provides two training presets in one project: